melange-re/melange-re.github.io/docs/index.md

             Melange builds on top of decades of type system research, compiler engineering and tooling development to provide a polished developer experience.
-Companies like Ahrefs use Melange daily to deploy web applications to their users.
+Companies like Ahrefs use Melange daily to deploy web applications for their users.
         </p>
       </div>
     </div>